-The 17 million acre Tongass National Forest is located in southeastern Alaska and is the largest national forest in the United States and the Earth’s largest remaining temperate rainforest.
-Approximately 40 percent of the Tongass is comprised of wetlands, snow, ice, rock, and non-forest vegetation, while the remaining 10 million acres are forest with 4.5 million preserved as “old growth” wilderness areas.
+The 17 million-acre Tongass National Forest in Southeast Alaska is the largest national forest in the United States and the Earth’s largest remaining temperate rainforest.
+Approximately 40 percent of the Tongass comprises wetlands, snow, ice, rock, and non-forest vegetation, while the remaining 10 million acres are forest, with 4.5 million preserved as “old growth” wilderness areas.
 There are 19 designated wilderness areas within the Tongass National Forest, more than in any other national forest.

 - Misty Fjords National Monument Wilderness